NayaKunal30/NayaKunal30/README.md

     </a>
 </p>

-- List of Technologies Which I'am Learning and learnt so far :)
+## 🌟 List of Technologies I'm Learning and Have Learned So Far 🚀

 | Category        | Skills        |
 |-----------------|---------------|